adonisjs/v6-docs/content/docs/basics/session.md

 ### Updating environment variables validation
 If you decide to use session stores other than the default one, make sure to also update the environment variables validation for the `SESSION_DRIVER` environment variable.

-We configure the `cookie` and the `redis` stores in the following example.
+We configure the `cookie`, the `redis`, and the `dynamodb` stores in the following example.
 Therefore, we should also allow the `SESSION_DRIVER` environment variable to be one of them.

 ```ts
 import { defineConfig, stores } from '@adonisjs/session'